 Choose Or Register With Your Performing Rights Organization.

-You probably already know this, but just in case—to collect your royalties, you’ll need to sign with both a Performing Rights Organization (“PRO” for short) and SoundExchange.
+You probably already know this, but just in case—to collect your royalties, you’ll need to sign with a Performing Rights Organization (“PRO” for short) and SoundExchange.
 The three options in the U.S. for PROs are ASCAP, SESAC, and BMI.

 For live royalties, BMI and ASCAP both offer portals to collect royalties from playing live.
-Once your songs are registered on the PRO database, you log in and enter any dates you have performed those songs, where they were performed, and which songs.
+Once your songs are registered on the PRO database, you log in and enter any dates you have performed them, where they were performed, and which songs.
 The PRO companies payout quarterly so be sure to enter the performances soon after they are through, otherwise, you could miss a deadline!

 You must also register with SoundExchange, which focuses on royalties for your recording (mechanical rights), while your Performing Rights Organization focuses on royalties for your song (performance rights).